ntnu-blackandbrown/clozet/README.md

 |--------|------------|-----------------------------|----------------|
 | User   | demoUser   | demoClozetUser@gmail.com    | DemoUser123    |

 > When registering this user, a verification link is sent via Mailgun to an actual email address.
-The link will verify the user and activate their account.
+Use the email and password above to log in to gmail to test the sending of the verification link over SMTP.
+Clicking on the link will verify the user and activate their account.
 **note** the mail can end up in spam, so check there if you don't see it in your inbox.

 ### Terminal Setup